 Photo (mod.) by Lemaret Pierrick, Movich Rooftop Cartagena Colombia

-Experience Cartagena from a unique perspective by embarking on a water tour along its coastline and around the historic walled city, passing iconic landmarks.
+Experience Cartagena from a unique perspective by embarking on a boat or kayak tour along its coastline and around the historic walled city, passing iconic landmarks.
 For a romantic activity choose a sunset tour to marvel at the golden hues of the Cartagena Bay against the Caribbean Sea.

 Photo (mod.) by Ernesto Tereñes, Sunset in Cartagena Colombia

-An afternoon and sunset walk along the water promenades is another romantic thing to do in Cartagena.
+An afternoon and sunset walk along Cartagena’s sea promenades is another romantic thing to do, no matter if alone or with someone.
 You could start at the Los Pegasos Monument, then stroll along the pier of the same name and continue to Muelle de la Bodeguita.

 Positioned on a hill above the city and blessed with abundant rainfall, the botanical garden of Cartagena “Guillermo Piñeres” boasts a thriving ecosystem with over 350 plant species, including medicinal plants, palms, and orchids.
 The garden is also home to a diverse array of wildlife such as howler monkeys and sloths.
 It’s one of the more unusual things to do in Cartagena, but definitely worth it.